Legion of Doom (hacker group): Members of LOD

-As of 2012 what has happened to each individual member of the Legion of Doom is unknown.
+As of 2012, it is unknown what happened to individual members of the Legion of Doom.
 A small handful of the higher-profile LOD members who are accounted for includes: "Lex Luthor", "Erik Bloodaxe", "Mark Tabas", "Karl Marx", "Agrajag the Prolonged", "Automatic Jack", "Bill From RNOC", "Lord Digital", "The Mentor", "Doctor Who", "Dead Lord", "Phiber Optik", who was a member of both LOD and Masters of Deception (MOD), and "Terminus".

 Internal and external battles of LOD

-LOD was against wanton destruction of computers which had been hacked.
+LOD was against wanton destruction of hacked computers.
 Gary Cohen "Terminal Man" was dismissed from the group for this reason.
-Other disagreements led to bad blood between Erik Bloodaxe and Mark Tabas.
+Other disagreements led to infighting between Erik Bloodaxe and Mark Tabas.
 A war with MOD was undertaken, and Erik Bloodaxe led as LOD's general.
 While Bloodaxe was active in this regard, other LOD members were less so.